leo-kudos/smart-mirror/README.md

 ```
 serve $APP_PATH -l 5000 &
 chromium-browser  --noerrdialogs --disable-infobars --kiosk http://localhost:5000
+// The http://localhost:5000 can be changed by your development server address
 ```

 Edit the `environment` file to add the `$APP_PATH` env var
 ```